promptfoo/promptfoo/site/docs/guides/chatbase-redteam.md

 ## Introduction

 [Chatbase](https://www.chatbase.co) is a platform for building custom AI chatbots that can be embedded into websites for customer support, lead generation, and user engagement.
 These chatbots use RAG (Retrieval Augmented Generation) to access your organization's knowledge base and maintain conversations with users.
-Whether deployed internally or externally, they present unique security challenges.
+Whether deployed internally or externally, they present unique security challenges that require thorough testing.

 ## Multi-turn vs Single-turn Testing